 Another resource is the national helpline (888-LAST-BET) run by Arnie and Sheila Wexler.
 Along with Steve Jacobson, decades-long recovering gambler and certified counselor Arnie Wexler is the author of the 2015 All Bets Are Off: Losers, Liars, and Recovery from Gambling Addiction.

-Although the book is largely about Arnie’s pre-treatment struggles, states Gary A. Enos in Addiction Professional, it’s also about how his wife, Sheila Wexler, also now a gambling addiction counselor, was significantly affected by them.
+Although the book is largely about Arnie’s pre-treatment struggles, it’s also about how his wife, Sheila Wexler, also now a gambling addiction counselor, was significantly affected by them.

-How the Wexlers view the evolution of gambling problems in this culture:
+How the Wexlers view the evolution of gambling problems in this culture (Addiction Professional):

 The profile of the gambling addict has changed considerably over the past two decades, say the Wexlers.
 Back then only about one in five of the individuals they were helping were women.
 That percentage has continued to grow as more ‘escape gamblers’ attracted to slot machines have experienced problems.